 - XP doesn't offer a clear-cut, foolproof process you can easily adapt and follow

 - Having an on-site customer, so you don't have to write extensive specs is extremely risky because, if they leave, they take all domain knowledge away with them

 - Pair programming locks up twice as many resources as solo programming.
 Pair programming is useful for solving complex problems, but solving complex problems is very rare in everyday development in 90% of companies.
 Plus, not everyone likes to work in pair and it's more difficult to achieve the state of flow.

-- XP de-emphasises good UX design.
-Walking customers through mockups, storyboards, and use cases until they know what they want is much cheaper than fixing code.
+- XP de-emphasizes good UX design.
+Walking customers through mockups, storyboards, and use cases until they know what they want is much cheaper than fixing the code.
 This makes XP especially bad for both large programmes and consumer software as good UX design doesn't happen incrementally.

 - Refactoring and unit testing is not a substitute for thoughtful design, modeling, and software architecture.